 I graduated as mathematician at the Eötvös Loránd University of Budapest, Hungary, in 1979.
 After a brief scholarship at the Université Paris VI I joined the Hungarian research institute in computer science (SZTAKI) where I worked for 6 years (and turned into a computer scientist…).
 I left Hungary in 1986 and, after a few years in industry in Munich, Germany, I joined the Centre Mathematics and Computer Sciences (CWI) in Amsterdam where I have a tenure position since 1988.
 I received a PhD degree in Computer Science in 1990 at the University of Leiden, in the Netherlands.
 I joined the World Wide Web Consortium (W3C) Team as Head of W3C Offices in January 2001 while maintaining my position at CWI.
 I served as Head of Offices until June 2006, then as Semantic Web Activity Lead until December 2013.
 Since June of 2013, I am Digital Publishing Activity Lead.

 Before joining W3C I worked in quite different areas (distributed and dataflow programming, language design, system programming), but I spend most of my research years in computer graphics and information visualization.
 I also participated in various graphics related ISO standardization activities and software developments.
 My “professional” home page contains a list of my publications, my public presentations, and details of the various projects I participated in the past.
-There is also a dblp entry for my publications generated automatically (although I am not sure it is complete…).
-(B.t.w., based on my publications, my Erdős number is ≤4…)
+(B.t.w., just for the fun, my Erdős number is ≤4…)